ShaoxiongYao/SafeLeafManip/README.md

 This repository contains the official code implementation for our ICRA 2025 paper.

 We address the challenge of **monitoring occluded fruits** in agricultural environments.
-The provided functions enable robots to **autonomously plan grasp-and-pull actions** that enhance fruit visibility while minimizing leaf damage.
+The provided functions enable robots to **autonomously plan grasp-and-pull actions** that maximize fruit visibility while minimizing leaf damage.

 ## Features